Atia-Farha/DSA/README.md

 - **Object-Oriented Programming (OOP):** Supports classes, objects, inheritance, polymorphism, encapsulation, and abstraction.
 - **Low-Level and High-Level:** Combines features of both high-level and low-level languages.
 - **Platform Independent:** Code can be compiled and run on different platforms.
-- **Standard Template Library (STL):** Provides a collection of template classes and functions for common data structures and algorithms.
+- **Standard Template Library (STL):** A collection of template classes and functions for common data structures and algorithms.
 - **Performance:** Faster execution compared to other high-level languages.

 ## Difference between C and C++